 - Falls – The elderly face a significantly high risk of breaking bones in falls, including painful and debilitating hip fractures.
 Elderly falls often result from nursing home abuse and neglect.
 However, people of any age can suffer serious fractures in slip-and-falls that occur due to dangerous property conditions.

 As we review your case, we may find that your legal options include:

 - Seeking workers’ compensation benefits – You may be eligible for these benefits if your broken bone injury occurred while you were working.
 You do not need to prove anyone was at fault to receive these benefits.
 Workers’ compensation can cover all of your medical expenses and replace a portion of the wages you lose while you are recovering from your fracture and unable to work.

 - Filing a personal injury claim – You would need to establish that another party’s negligence caused you to suffer a fracture.
 If you can establish that another party was at fault, you could seek past and future medical expenses, lost wages and diminished future earning capacity, pain and suffering damages and more.

 Under some circumstances, you could pursue both workers’ compensation benefits and personal injury damages.
 For instance, you may have suffered a fracture while working that was caused by the negligence of non-employer.
 An example would be getting into a car accident while on the job.
 If you obtained a personal injury verdict or settlement, it would simply be offset by the amount you had collected in workers’ compensation benefits.

-At Strickland, Agner & Associates, we can explore all options available to you and help you to complete every step needed to pursue the full amount of benefits and other compensation available to you.
+At Strickland Agner Pittman, we can explore all options available to you and help you to complete every step needed to pursue the full amount of benefits and other compensation available to you.